tableau/connector-plugin-sdk/docs/drivers.md

 08001 | Unable to Connect | Client unable to connect to server 28000 | Invalid Authorization Specialization | User enters invalid credentials (Bad username\password, and so on)

-You can see the full list of SQLSTATES in the official [ODBC documentation](https://docs.microsoft.com/en-us/sql/odbc/reference/appendixes/appendix-a-odbc-error-codes?view=sql-server-ver15) and official [JDBC documentation](https://docs.oracle.com/cd/E15817_01/appdev.111/b31228/appd.htm).
+You can see the full list of SQLSTATES in the official [ODBC documentation](https://docs.microsoft.com/en-us/sql/odbc/reference/appendixes/appendix-a-odbc-error-codes?view=sql-server-ver15).
+JDBC drivers should ensure [SQLException.getSQLState](https://docs.oracle.com/javase/7/docs/api/java/sql/SQLException.html#getSQLState()) contains accurate SQLStates.
+A general list of SQLStates can also be found [here](https://en.wikipedia.org/wiki/SQLSTATE).